 The state-of-the-art Wind Service Training Center in Orlando, Florida, prepares customers as well as Siemens wind service technicians for the safe and efficient maintenance and service of wind turbines.
 The 3,700-square-metre training center, opened in 2013, offers the best possible learning environment.
 A combination of theory and practice ensures Siemens technicians gain the experience and qualification they need to work safely and efficiently.

 The consistent and on-going assessment of Technical Risks and the resulting protective measures are the basis for sustainable success.
-Siemens has established globally binding requirements for fire safety, explosion protection, and radiation safety, for the transport of dangerous goods and for EHS emergency management in order to protect people, the environment, property and assets, and our business processes, Siemens has established globally binding requirements for fire safety, explosion protection, and radiation safety; for transporting dangerous goods and for EHS emergency management.
+Siemens has established globally binding requirements for fire safety, explosion protection, and radiation safety, for the transport of dangerous goods and for EHS emergency management in order to protect people, the environment, property and assets, and our business processes.

 Our globally active expert organization ensures the implementation of international and national, insurance-related, and Siemens regulations on these issues.
 As part of our proactive risk management, we identify and assess site and user-specific hazards and risks, implement risk mitigation concepts and strategies, and regularly review their effectiveness.
 In this way, we combine all important aspects related to Technical Risks and contribute to the safety of our customers and employees, as well as the protection of the environment and our business processes.

 Best possible prevention of risks to people or property as well as damage to the environment, to the means of transport used and to other goods.
 Complying with all dangerous goods regulations eliminates or reduces risks.